 - Mickey & Friends Motorcade: Mickey, Minnie, Donald Duck, Daisy, Pluto and Chip 'n' Dale

 - Pixar Motorcade: Mr. Incredible, Elastigirl, Edna Mode, Sulley, Green Army Soldiers, Woody, Jessie and Buzz Lightyear

-All of the motorcades begin near Guest Relations at the park entrance, proceed down the street to the Chinese Theater and turn left, ending near the Jedi Training Academy stage.
-There isn't a specific schedule, nor is there a set amount of time between the motorcades.
-They can appear at any time!
-Don't worry if you catch the end of one ... the motorcades hoppen often throughout the day.
-Our best advice is to listen for any sudden music changes, because that usually means the characters are on their way.
+Both of the motorcades begin near Guest Relations at the park entrance, proceed down the street to the Chinese Theater and turn left, ending near the Jedi Training Academy stage.
+You can now find the times when the motorcades will appear in the My Disney Experience app!
+Don't worry if you catch the end of one ... the motorcades hoppen often throughout the day, though the Mickey & Friends Motorcade usually only appears in the afternoon.
 Nothing can stop us now!
-If you have some time to spare and can park yourself at a table along the route to enjoy a snack, you may catch a few motorcades in a row!

 Recently, characters have started making short pop-up appearances in the grassy areas in front of the Hollywood Brown Derby restaurant.
 On a recent visit, we watched Chip 'n' Dale have a picnic lunch (with acorns, of course)!
 The duo stayed out for about 10 minutes to greet guests, and appeared randomly throughout the day.
-We personally haven't seen them yet, but others have spotted Donald and Daisy watering the plants in the same area.
+We've seen Minnie waving from the rooftops, Donald and Daisy watering plants and Goofy and Max fishing at Echo Lake.

 Star Wars: Galaxy's Edge at Disney's Hollywood Studios